Singu Chuli Peak Climbing

 Singu Chuli Peak Climbing – Route

-Officially regulated day to day itinerary of 23 days Singu Chuli Peak Climbing adventure package trip with Adventure Mountain Nepal Trekking and Climbing Pvt.
+Officially regulated day to day itinerary of 23 days Singu Chuli Peak Climbing adventure package trip with Adventure Mountain Nepal Treks Pvt.
 Ltd begins after spending a day in the capital city Kathmandu with a day guided sightseeing tour around world heritage sites of UNESCO, preparation of essential equipment checklists & to get permitted for Singu Chuli Peak Climbing.
 Leaving Kathmandu, we drive to the beautiful Lake City Pokhara.
 After there, we take a short drive to Nayapul via Pokhara Baglung highway.
 Nayapul is the starting point of our Trek.
 The trek goes after complete Ghorepani Poonhill Trek continue the Annapurna Base Camp Trekking with along the route splendid views of Annapurna South (7.219m), Annapurna I (8.096m), Fish Tail (6.997m), Dhaulagiri (8.167m), Manaslu (8.163m) and several snow-capped peaks before we reach Annapurna Base Camp via Fish Tail (Machhapuchre) base camp.

 Being sure we are properly acclimatized with altitude, physically and mentally prepared to ascend, take all information and regulation given by our experienced climbing leader.
 We start our ascend gradually towards Singu Chuli Camp I at 4,800 meters, Singu Chuli Camp II at 5,200 meters, Singu Chuli Camp III 5,500 meters, Singu Chuli Camp IV 5,800 meters and finally at Singu Chuli Peak Summit at 6,501 meters.
 The physical demanding climbing rewards us with the inspiring views of Machhapuchhare (Fish Tail) 6,997m, Hiunchuli 6,441m, Annapurna South 7,219m, Dhaulagiri 8,167m, Tukuche Peak 6,920m, Nilgiri 6,940m, Varaha Shikhar 7,847m, Annapurna I 8,091m, Annapurna III 7,855m, Annapurna IV 7,525m, Annapurna II 7,937m, Lamjung Himal 6,931m and a good deal of other snow-capped peaks.